kgrgreer/foam3/tutorial/phonecat/3a-model.md

 In Part III of this tutorial, we will build a basic FOAM app while we further explore the core concepts described in the last chapter.
 After completing these lessons and exercise, the user will have a basic understanding of how to use FOAM to build basic apps.

-The app we're going to build here is shamelessly borrowed from the [AngularJS tutorial](https://docs.angularjs.org/tutorial).
+The app we're going to build here is shamelessly borrowed from the [Angularc tutorial](https://docs.angularc.org/tutorial).
 It is a simple catalog app that shows a collection of (amusingly outdated) smartphones.
 It has two views: one for the list of phones and the other for the details of one phone.

 You can see the finished app running live [here](../../index.html).